 How a Lawyer Can Help Protect Your Disability Benefits

-You submitted a long long term disability application with the insurance company.
-Benefits were granted.
-Now they are your life blood.
+You filed a long term disability claim on your own with your insurance company.
+They approved you to receive benefits.
+Now your benefits are absolutely vital to you.
 They are only about half your salary, but with your savings you are paying all your bills.
 You just can’t afford to lose them.
 You’re worried the insurer will spy on you or send you to a hack doctor.
-You’re worried your benefits will be terminated.
+If your benefits are terminated, you don’t know what you’ll do.

 We understand.
-You want someone to come in and take charge of the situation.
+You’re looking for someone to come in and take charge of the situation.
 You want someone to help with the insurer’s constant requests for updates.
-You want someone who has your back, and someone who will give you prudent advice.
-You want someone to protect you from the insurer's arbitrary screenings, tests, medical exams, and disruption of benefits.
+You want someone who has your back – someone with experience who will give you prudent advice.
+You want to be protected from the insurer's arbitrary screenings, tests, medical exams, and disruption of benefits.
 You want someone to do all this without subjecting you to thousands of dollars in unexpected legal fees.
 PREVENT TERMINATION

 Riemer Hess, a firm of disability lawyers based in New York City, has been successfully representing professional and executive clients like yourself for over 25 years.
 Our disability attorneys successfully protect tens of millions of dollars in benefits each year.
 PROVEN STRATEGIES